 For most flower gardeners, a complete fertilizer is necessary to supply plants with the three major elements they require to thrive:

-- Nitrogen (N): Promotes healthy foliage
+- Nitrogen (N): Promotes lush foliage growth

 Fertilizer manufacturers create artificial fertilizers by combining inorganic chemicals to form compounds like ammonium nitrate or magnesium sulfate.
-An advantage of chemical fertilizers are that they're inexpensive, readily available, and rapid-growing plants like annual flowers take up the nutrients quickly, unless the formula is designed to be a time-released fertilizer).
+Some advantages of chemical fertilizers are that they're inexpensive, readily available, and rapid-growing plants like annual flowers take up the nutrients quickly (unless the formula is designed to be a time-released fertilizer).
 Disadvantages include the risk of over-application, which causes burning, and the absence of any soil-improving qualities.

 - Don’t burn plants

 - Strengthen plants’ immune systems

 - Remain active in the soil for long periods

 Disadvantages of organic fertilizers include their higher cost, taste appeal to some pets, and limited formulations.
 Organic fertilizers are not an overnight fix—they won’t correct severe nutrient deficiencies quickly.

 If a soil test reveals a deficiency of one major nutrient, you can purchase a simple fertilizer, which contains only nitrogen, phosphorus, or potassium as a standalone ingredient.
 Simple fertilizers can be chemical or organic in makeup.
 An example of simple nitrogen fertilizer would be one that lists only urea or ammonium sulfate as the ingredient.
 A simple phosphorus fertilizer might list superphosphate or ground mineral phosphate as the ingredient.
 A potassium fertilizer may list muriate of potash on the container.